-Based on a review of performance on the state and local indicators measured by the California Dashboard, a review of our annual self-assessment tools, and a review of Education Partner input, Monarch River Academy has identified the following successes:
+Based on a review of performance on the state and local indicators measured by the California Dashboard, a review of our annual selfassessment tools, and a review of educational partner input, Yosemite Valley Charter has identified the following successes:

-California School Dashboard and Local Data
+California School Dashboard

 Note: Senate Bill 98 suspended the reporting of state and local indicators on the 2020 California School Dashboard (Dashboard).
 However, state law required that reliable and valid data that would have been included in the 2020 Dashboard be reported.
-Monarch River Academy was in its first year as a school during the 2019-20 school year.
-Because the 2020 Dashboard was suspended, Monarch River does not have Dashboard indicators to report.
-Local data shows the following:

-- 1. In 2019, MRA's Chronic Absenteeism rate decreased was less than 1%.
-In 2020 and 2021, local data showed that MRA maintained a low Chronic Absenteeism rate and maintained an attendance rate of 99%. - 2.
-In 2019 MRA did not suspend a single student.
-In 2020 and 2021, local data showed that the school has maintained a 0% suspension rate.
+- 1. In 2020, YVC's Graduation rate measured at 82%. - 2.
+In 2019, YVC's Chronic Absenteeism rate decreased by .7% for a total rate of less than one percent and resulting in a blue performance level.
+In 2020, local data showed that YVC maintained a low Chronic Absenteeism rate. - 3.
+In 2019 YVC did not suspend a single student resulting in a blue performance level.
+In 2020, local data showed that the school maintained a 0% suspension rate.